chriskrycho/v5.chriskrycho.com/site/notes/2025/12/Invalid Email Address Error in Apple Mail.md

 This is a terrible error message, and frankly a dumb design(I would just call it a bug, in fact!), But hopefully this explanation and work around will help someone else out there.

 [^mail]: I’d also love to have a better email app but for my purposes—using <abbr title="Internet Message Access Protocol">IMAP</abbr> with [Fastmail](https://join.fastmail.com/4dcac080) (_n.b._: affiliate link)—or <abbr title="JSON Meta Application Protocol">JMAP</abbr> even!—nothing I have tried is better and most are worse.
-Alas, we ourselves in a world of stagnant app development.
+Alas, we find ourselves in a world of stagnant app development.